• Art magazine

 But why is there so many artists still deal with it today?
 On the one hand, one can argue that there are still far too few public discussions about prostitution - even though this is practiced worldwide!

-Sex Sells: The iconography of sex work in contemporary art
+Sex Sells: The Iconography of Sex Work in Contemporary Art

-In 2020, Bowdoin College Mackenzie Philbrick the representations of sex work in contemporary art since 1973 as part of an honorary work for the art department of the US educational institution.
+In 2020, Bowdoin College Mackenzie Philbrick examined the representations of sex work in contemporary art since 1973 as part of an honorary work for the art department of the US educational institution.

-“sex worker”, characterized by Scarlot Harlot in 1987, refers to a person who receives money or goods in exchange for sexual services, and also includes those who participate in the film adaptation of pornography for money.
+The term “sex worker”, characterized by Scarlot Harlot in 1987, refers to a person who receives money or goods in exchange for sexual services, and also includes those who participate in the film adaptation of pornography for money.

 Philbrick's analysis includes several areas 1973 to 2018 and is divided into three chapters.
 The works fall into the postmodern period when the post -structural emphasis on the discourse in the 1970s gained importance and developed its full strength in 1980.